Event Details

 Winter in Seattle doesn’t have to mean hiding away — it means showing up despite the weather.

-You might have visited Seattle’s new waterfront when it opened last summer, but Seafair’s first-ever Winter by the Water festival invites you to rediscover it on Feb.
+You might have visited Seattle’s new waterfront when it opened last summer, but Seafair’s inaugural Winter by the Water festival invites you to rediscover it on Feb.
 21, 2026 — while supporting local businesses along the way.

 This one-day festival is your excuse to get out of the house, pop into iconic local businesses, and lean all the way into the season.
 Yes, it might rain — and that’s part of the fun.